-YouTube is not just the estate of big brands only.
-Owing to huge amounts of audience data and very flexible budgeting options, small businesses are increasingly playing in this field.
+YouTube is not just the digital real estate of big brands.
+Owing to huge amounts of audience data and very flexible budgeting options, small businesses are also flourishing in this field.
 The medium of video offers small business owners an opportunity to amplify their voice in the markets and reach potential customers in the key stages of their search process.

 How much budget do I need to run a YouTube campaign?